openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 approach ensures that privacy is not an afterthought, but a fundamental aspect of the design and operation of digital wallets.
 Elements for consideration include:

-1. Unique Identifiers:
+1. **Unique Identifiers**:

-    1. Unique identifiers specific to the holder or wallet, which may be shared without the holder’s consent during each transaction, should be avoided.
+    1. Unique identifiers specific to the holder or wallet, which may be shared without the holder's consent during each transaction, should be avoided.
 These can be considered as follows:

         1. Akin to a tracking beacon that allows colluding entities to correlate all activities of a